anonaddy/addy.io/source/self-hosting.md

 If the IP is on many blacklists specifically for sending out spam then it migt be best to destroy it and deploy a new one.
 You might notice that some providers such as Vultr have entire ranges of IPs listed.

-I will be running all commands as a sudo user called `johndoe`.
+Throughout these instructions I will be running all commands as a sudo user called `johndoe`.
 The domain used will be `example.com` and the hostname `mail.example.com`.
 I'll be using Vultr for this example (Note: if you also use Vultr for managing DNS records they do not currently support TSLA records required for DANE).

 To check your server's hostname run: